We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Pendant lights became popular in the 1930s and were commonly used to add lighting in the kitchen.
 The minimalist style consisted of a bulb hanging from the ceiling by a rod or chain.
 The bulbs were accompanied by a globe or lampshade.

 Kitchens in the 1930s tended to have windows on both sides, providing natural light during the day, with pendant lights there to provide extra light when it got dark.
-Pendant lights were typically in found handing from the center of the room or above the sink.
+Pendant lights were typically found hanging from the center of the room or above the sink.

 Kitchen Island

 Kitchen islands were a staple in 1930s kitchens, usually featured in the center of the floor.
-Serving as a preparation surface, the islands were used as eating surfaces, with tall chairs sometimes situated along them.
+Serving as storage and a preparation surface, the islands were also used for eating, with tall chairs sometimes situated around them.

-Small islands in the 1930s style can be found online.
-You can also look in your local antique stores to see if you can find an original.
+Small islands in the 1930s style can be found online or you can look in your local antique stores to see if you can find one right out of the time period.
+These often standalone and roll to make for another 1930s kitchen must — a hanging pot rack.

 Enamel Stove

-The stoves came in a variety of colors to fit the homemaker’s aesthetic.
+These stoves came in a variety of colors to fit the homemaker’s aesthetic.
 You can find the stoves from antique vendors or from private online sellers.
+However, you must use caution, even if your home is plumbed for gas appliances.
+Gas stoves may increase the risk of childhood asthma and release volatile organic compounds into your indoor air, which led Congress to consider banning them in 2023.

 Monitor Top Refrigerator